adrian-pbustamante/Space-X-Falcon-9-first-stage-landing-prediction/README.md

 we can determine the cost of a launch.
 This information can be used if an alternate company wants to bid against SpaceX for a rocket launch.

 The project is divided in parts, each one on a different jupyter notebook.
-For the sake of readability/completeness I have included the code of the whole project in Capstone-project.ipynb
+For the sake of readability/completeness I have included the code of the whole project in Capstone-project.ipynb.
+Code for the Dashboard can be found at sacex_dash_app.py